 So how do you deal with the loss of your iconic lead singer to alcohol poisoning?
-Well, in the case of AC/DC, you find a new singer the other side of the world, record what becomes your finest album, and sell over 50 million copies of it.
-Clearly something just clicked, and the album Back in Black was stuffed with some of their most enduring anthems, including this, the doomy opener that represents something of a passing of the torch from Bon Scott to Brian Johnson – and also of course the use of a fucking enormous bell to make the appropriate sound effects.
+Well, in the case of AC/DC, you find a new singer on the other side of the world, record what becomes your finest album, and sell over 50 million copies of it.
+Clearly, something just clicked, and the album Back in Black was stuffed with some of their most enduring anthems, including this, the doomy opener that represents something of a passing of the torch from Bon Scott to Brian Johnson – and also, of course, the use of a fucking enormous bell to make the appropriate sound effects.
 No cowbell here…

 I am far from the only person that didn’t discover Nirvana until Nevermind – I was only eleven in 1989, although I was already starting to discover some alt. stuff by that point, but was very much relying on MTV – and indeed I have had something of a difficult relationship with Bleach for many years.
 The (much) rougher feel compared to the polished, radio-ready Nevermind was the first barrier to overcome, but also there were some songs that just did nothing for me.
 Not so Negative Creep, which was always the standout on the album for me, the grinding, repetitive riff, bass and refrain, along with what I always saw to be somewhat self-deprecating, tongue-in-cheek lyrics, coming together to make a truly brilliant proto-grunge song.
 Some of the covers that have come since – and there have been a few of this one – are worth your time, too.